Frequently Asked Questions

 How do I register for Bridge Day?

 Online registration begins on July 1st each year at 2:00pm EDT (18:00 GMT).
-Parachutist magazine will run ads in their June issue describing the registration process for Bridge Day.
+Parachutist magazine will run ads in their June or July issue describing the registration process for Bridge Day.
 The registration fee is nominal considering the opportunity to make legal BASE jumps from one of the best objects in the world.
 Slots are quickly sold, so be prepared to register as soon as possible.
 We will only accept walk-in registrations at the Holiday Lodge Oak Hill during onsite check-in ONLY if you've had a previous Bridge Day background check and all 450 jump slots are not sold by the week prior to Bridge Day.
-Jumper registration money is used for the purchase/rental of four rescue boats, shuttle buses up the hill, exit point setup, cranes, wrist bands, ID badges, launch platforms, T-shirts, jumper fees ($15 each) paid to the Bridge Day Commission, free pizza and beer party after jumping, and many other costs.
+Jumper registration money is used for the purchase/rental of four rescue boats, shuttle buses up the hill, exit point setup, cranes, wrist bands, ID badges, launch platforms, T-shirts, jumper fees ($15 each) paid to the Bridge Day Commission, insurance, NPS permits, free pizza and beer party after jumping, and many other costs.
 Go here for detailed costs.
 You can also check out Basejumper.com for more information on Bridge Day during the June/July months.

 What information will the BASE Coordinator need when I register?

-At this time, the Bridge Day Commission requires that the BASE Coordinator collect the following information from all jumpers who did not register for any Bridge Day between 2002-2012: Name, date of birth, and social security number (passport number if outside the USA).
+At this time, the Bridge Day Commission requires that the BASE Coordinator collect the following information from all jumpers who did not register for any Bridge Day between 2002-2013: Name, date of birth, and social security number (passport number if outside the USA).
 This information will be securely delivered to the Sheriff of Fayette County, West Virginia who will perform background checks on all jumpers, rappellers, and vendors.
 If you registered and jumped at a Bridge Day since 2002, no background check will be performed and the above information is not required to be submitted.
 After background checks are complete, all of your personal information will be destroyed.
 No jumper information is provided to the NPS.
 Thanks to 9/11/2001 and public fear, security has been increased at Bridge Day and BASE jumpers will be the only people allowed on the bridge with large containers, hence the background checks.
 Your information is kept strictly confidential throughout the entire process.
 Keep in mind that you will be required to show photo ID to the BASE Coordinator during onsite check-in and gear checks on the Thursday/Friday before Bridge Day.
 You will receive an ID badge that must be worn on Bridge Day so they know you can walk onto the bridge with a parachute.
 You'll be asked to bring a small 2"x2" photo of yourself to Bridge Day so we can make the ID badge for you.
-Also, during online registration we'll ask you some basic questions about what type of gear you'll be using and how many jumps you have, mainly for historical purposes but also to double check that you have the appropriate experience.
+Also, during online registration we'll ask you some basic questions about what type of gear you'll be using and how many jumps you have, mainly for historical purposes, but also to double check that you have the appropriate experience.